softalker/archetypes/README.md

 This four values (and no other) can be predefined by means of the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file) file

-The following file content (or command line arguments) will allow creating a project based on a Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void) (that generates transient projects having one specific dependency)
+The following file content (or command line arguments) will allow creating a project based on a Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void) (archetype for transient projects having one specific dependency)
 ```
 -DarchetypeGroupId=com.softalks -DarchetypeArtifactId=archetypes.void -DarchetypeVersion=1.0 -DarchetypeCatalog=local
 ```